Managing returns from parental leave: A guide for NZ employers

 An employee can return to work without your agreement in specific circumstances:

-• If they or their partner are no longer the primary carer of the child
+• If they or their partner is no longer the primary carer of the child

 • If their child is miscarried, stillborn, or passes away

-In these sensitive situations, compassion and flexibility are especially important.
-These exceptions apply to all parents, including fathers, partners, and adoptive parents who are on parental leave.
+Compassion and flexibility are especially important in these sensitive situations.
+These exceptions apply to all parents, including fathers, partners, and adoptive parents on parental leave.

 Accommodating flexible working requests